-In order to understand the full-blown apostolic cosmology—which caps and completes biblical cosmology as a whole—we must begin at the beginning: with the glory of God.
+In order to understand the full-blown apostolic cosmology—which caps and completes biblical cosmology as a whole—we must begin at the beginning: the glory of God.

-As we know from many passages in Scripture, one of God’s great purposes in creation was that the universe should be a theatre for the display and enhancement of his glory.
+As we know from many passages in Scripture, one of God’s great purposes in creation was that the universe should be a theater for the display and enhancement of his glory.
 Even a cursory look at the apostles writings reveals that they fully understood, embraced, and proclaimed this sublime truth.

 Thus, in a doxology that appears in his letter to the Roman Christians, Paul writes, “For from Him and through Him and to Him are all things.
 To Him be the glory forever.
 Amen” (Rom.
 11:36)!